paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/examples.md

 width: 600px
 name: Figure_mec_example_3_results_1
 ---
-Markov Chain and posterior density of the parameter.
+Markov chain and posterior density of the parameter
 ```

 The posterior predictive of $\text{rev}$ is shown in {numref}`Figure_mec_example_3_results_2`.
 It is seen that the consideration of censored data might have a large impact on the updating and has a large potential especial for end of life decision-making.